For urgent consular assistance call

 Algeria doesn't recognise dual nationality.

-If you're a dual citizen, this may limit our ability to give consular help if you're arrested or detained.
+Being a dual citizen may limit our ability to give consular help if you're arrested or detained.

 Always travel on your Australian passport.